What is LoRA in Stable Diffusion and How to Use It

 5.Acceleration and Inference: LoRA can be used to distill a smaller, faster "acceleration module" from the pre-trained model, enabling accelerated inference with minimal quality degradation.
 Checkpoints do not directly provide acceleration capabilities; they are used for resuming training or deploying the model for inference.

-What Exactly LoRA can Do in Stable Diffusion
+What Exactly LoRA Can Do in Stable Diffusion

 Based on the LoRA models that we have tried and researched for wiring this blog post, LoRA models in Stable Diffusion can be categorized into the following main types, each serving a different purpose, i.e. what it help you do with your art creations: